roqua/documentation/content/rom/sso/completing_questionnaires.md

 status: stable
 ---

-The login for a patient (or other respondents for a dossier) is normally done by entering a token which the person has received by e-mail or snailmail.
+The login for a patient (or other respondents for a dossier) is done by entering a token which the person has received by e-mail or snailmail.
 It's also possible to open the login URL with this token prefilled as a query parameter, in which case the login will happen automatically and the person will be presented the first pending questionnaire immediately.

 ## SSO URL